glovek08/holbertonschool-hbnb/README.md

 - One *User* can author many reviews.
 - One review can rate one *Place*.
-- One *Place* can have many reviews.
+- One *Place* can have many reviews from different users.
 - Can be created, updated and deleted by the author.

 ### **BaseModel:**